mruby/mruby/doc/compile/README.md

 end
 ```

 All tools necessary to compile mruby can be set or modified here.
+In case
+you want to maintain an additional *build_config.rb* you can define a
+customized path using the  *$MRUBY_CONFIG* environment variable.

 To compile just call ```./minirake``` inside of the mruby source root.
 To
-generate the test tool environment call ```./minirake test```.
+generate and execute the test tools call ```./minirake test```.
 To clean
 all build files call ```./minirake clean```.

 ## Build Configuration

-The following options can be configurated:
+Inside of the *build_config.rb* the following options can be configurated
+based on your environment.

 ### Toolchains

-A template for a specific toolchain setting:
+The mruby build system contains already a set of toolchain templates which
+configurates the build environment for specific compiler infrastructures.

-### GCC
+#### GCC

 Toolchain configuration for the GNU C Compiler.